-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- Strategic Initiatives has issued a public comment letter to the U.S. Department of Transportation expressing strong objections to the agency's interim final rule revising the National Environmental Policy Act (NEPA) procedures.
 The organization raised concerns that the rule undermines public participation and transparency, calling for the department to initiate a complete notice-and-comment rulemaking process.

-In the letter, Strategic Initiatives highlighted its objection more ST
+In the letter, Strategic Initiatives highlighted its objection to the agency's invocation of the Administrative P more ST

 Air Line Pilots Association Expresses Support for FAA Airworthiness Directive (10)